Date: Thursday, November 15th, 2018

-Location: Berger Gallery (207 College Hall), Duquesne University
+Location: Berger Gallery, College Hall 207, Duquesne University

-All interested faculty, graduate students, and other parties are invited.
-Refreshments will be served.
+All interested faculty, staff, students, and other are welcome.

 For inquiries concerning CIQR, please contact the Center Coordinator, Fred Evans, Dept. of Philosophy, at firstname.lastname@example.org, 412-396-6507, or visit the CIQR website at www.duq.edu/ciqr.